PowerShell/PowerShell/docs/learning-powershell/README.md

 Getting Started with PowerShell
 ----
-PowerShell commands follow a Verb-Noun semantic with a set of parameters.
+PowerShell commands follow a verb-noun semantic with a set of parameters.
 It's easy to learn and use PowerShell.
 For example, `Get-Process` will display all the running processes on your system.
 Let's walk through with a few examples from the [PowerShell Beginner's Guide](powershell-beginners-guide.md).